Evaluating quality metrics through the lenses of psychophysical measurements of low-level vision: Proposed evaluation framework

-For the masking tests, the reference image contained a masker, such as a sinusoidal grating (phase coherent masking) or a broadband noise (phase incoherent masking).
-The test images contained the same mask plus a Gabor patch of varying contrast --- see column (b) in \figref{testing_methodology}.
+\paragraph{Contrast masking tests} In these tests, the reference image contained a masker, such as a sinusoidal grating (phase coherent masking) or a broadband noise (phase incoherent masking) of varying contrast levels (x-axis).
+The test images contained the same masker plus a Gabor patch of varying contrast levels (y-axis) --- see column (b) in \figref{testing_methodology}.
 The red lines represent user data collected in \cite{foley1994human} for sinusoidal maskers, and in \cite{gegenfurtner1992contrast} for broadband noise.
-Similarly as for detection, we used contour plots to visualize metric responses.